ericsonga/APCSAReview/_sources/Unit6-Arrays/peer_int_pic.rst

     :feedback_c: Incorrect!
 The larger highlighted section (1) represents the array Pixel[ ], which is composed of the smaller highlighted section (2), Pixel objects, not Color objects.
     :feedback_d: Incorrect!
 The larger highlighted section (1) represents the array Pixel[ ] which is composed of the smaller highlighted section (2), Pixel objects.
 Pixel[ ] cannot be composed of Color objects and a Pixel object is not an array so it cannot contain other objects.

-    What is the type of the indicated variable?
+    What is the type of each indicated variable?

     .. image:: https://i.postimg.cc/VNFVKKsM/lecture06-Q09.png
       :width: 400